ryasmi/rulr/src/sanitizationRules/sanitizeBooleanFromString/readme.md

 This function uses `rulr.isBooleanAsString` and can be used when you want to sanitize an input to be a string containing a boolean as shown in the example below.
 This function should only throw `rulr.InvalidBooleanAsStringError`.

-Note: `sanitizeBooleanAsString` is deprecated, please use `sanitizeBooleanFromString` instead.

 ```ts
 import * as rulr from 'rulr'